Martzki/Mattermost-Tools/README.md

 ```

-`--debug`: This option will set log level to debug and save log to local file.
-Otherwise the log would print to stderr by default.
+`--debug`: This option will set log level to DEBUG when logging to file.
+Log level in stderr in always INFO.

 `--address`: This option can set the address to listen on. `127.0.0.1`is a good choice on most occasions, and for security you shouldn't change it unless necessary.